graysky2/modprobed-db/README.md

 	$ crontab -e
 	*/20 * * * *   /usr/bin/modprobed-db store &> /dev/null

-Systemd users not wishing to use cron may use the included modprobed-db@.service which will run modprobed-db in store mode once per hour, and at boot and on shutdown.
+Systemd users not wishing to use cron may use the included user modprobed-db.service which will run modprobed-db in store mode once per hour, and at boot and on shutdown.
 Invoke it like so:

-	# systemctl enable modprobed-db@USERNAME.service
+	# systemctl enable modprobed-db.service
-	# systemctl start modprobed-db@USERNAME.service
+	# systemctl start modprobed-db.service

-Note that USERNAME should be replaced with the your user.

 DATA RECALL